 The word consultant has taken a hit recently with people on YouTube selling classes to teach everyone how to be a “consultant”.
 But honestly, it was never the best part of the business world.
 Even with all my analogies, appealing to authority of medical professionals, Kris Kringle and classic films, my experiences with consultants have been largely negative.

 Often, I’ve worked on projects with a “consultant” who adds no real value and injects themselves into operations in ways that even hinder success.
 I joke that I will someday write a satirical book called “Sandbagging with a Smile: The Guide to Appearing Important by Forcing Everyone to Play a Game of Telephone.”

 Here’s an example of the bad side of consulting behavior.
-Once, I’d spent a few months designing and documenting this product and eventually, I needed to hire a developer.
-I didn’t need design, or product management, just a programer.
-When I asked around for introductions, my mind was blown by how many non-developers not only wouldn’t just make intros, but wanted me to hire them to manage the developer.
+After I’d spent a few months designing and documenting this product I needed to hire a developer.
+I didn’t need design, or product management, just a programmer.
+When I asked around for introductions, my mind was blown by how many non-developers wouldn’t just make intros, wanting me to hire them to manage a developer they know.

 I was so aware of the parasitic folks in consulting, that my branding at one point was that I was a “real consultant” not someone who’s only skillset was outsourcing work at a markup and holding account logins hostage.
 Basically, the same marketing play of used car lots, “used car salespeople are bad, but we’re different.”
 I should have given up the title sooner.

 I’m still not sure what to call myself.
 I’ve used terms like “digital strategist” and “growth hacker” (I really went after the growth hacker branding) but those terms are unclear.
 Someday, I’ll figure out my own branding.
 For now, I am not a consultant.